saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 - data can get lost or forgotten in folders of previous versions
 - users can miss crucial updates

-GitHub solves this by allowing us all to connect to a single "folder in the cloud" so-to-speak, so that everyone can be sure they're on the latest version of the code.
+GitHub solves this by allowing us all to connect to a single "project in the cloud" so-to-speak.
+This way everyone can be sure they're on the latest version of the code.

 <div align="center">
     <img src="../imgs/github_desktop/github_diagram.png" alt="Logo" width="500">